Navam28/Nutrition_Agent/README.md

 The agent uses machine learning and natural language processing to deliver tailored meal plans, analyze food intake, and engage in interactive conversations about nutrition.
 It can adapt to different dietary preferences, goals, and restrictions, making it a flexible solution for users and professionals alike.

 # Key Features
-Personalized Meal Planning based on user profile, goals, and preferences Nutritional Analysis with detailed macro and micronutrient breakdowns Smart Food Recommendations driven by dietary goals and previous inputs Conversational Interface using NLP for user interaction and dietary guidance Support for Health Conditions like diabetes, hypertension, or weight management
+//Personalized Meal Planning based on user profile, goals, and preferences
+//Nutritional Analysis with detailed macro and micronutrient breakdowns
+//Smart Food Recommendations driven by dietary goals and previous inputs
+//Conversational Interface using NLP for user interaction and dietary guidance
+//Support for Health Conditions like diabetes, hypertension, or weight management

 # Technologies Used
 IBM Cloud